-Even though the depression was still going on we at Union Grove High School
+Even though the depression was still going on we at Union Grove High

+producing oil wells.
 This allowed the school to supply the students

 went on trips, transportation, hotel rooms and food were all paid

 Therefore, being in the band opened doors to a lifestyle we couldn't

 hope to have otherwise.
 Our band director, Jack Mahan, was a real

 taskmaster who stood for no nonsense.
 You could hear a pin drop during

 rehearsals.
-He drove us and inspired us to rise high above our expectations and
+He drove us and inspired us to rise high above our expectations

+beyond our area.
 I remember the many times he would place sheet music

 a signal from him forced us to learn sight reading.